-3.3 Total Costs Considered
+4.3 Total Costs Considered

-The City will consider all costs, including, but not limited to, acquisition, operating, training, maintenance, quality, warranty, payment terms, disposal value and disposal costs in evaluating Bids.
+The City will consider Total Cost of Ownership, including, but not limited to, acquisition, operating, training, maintenance, quality, warranty, payment terms, disposal value, disposal costs and social and environmental impacts in evaluating Bids.
 Where costs are submitted for more than one year, the net present value of the annual costs will be used to evaluate the costs.

-3.4 Before Tax Amounts
+Before Tax Amounts